danriti/moleskine/travis-deploy-pypi/README.md

 ...
 ```

-And if I example the logs for the builds for any of my Python 3.X versions, I'll
+And if I examine the logs for the Python 3.X builds, I'll see the following
-see the following [log output][12] indicating that my `on` conditional is prevent
+[log output][12] indicating that my `on` conditional is preventing a deploy for
-a deploy for that version:
+those versions:

 ```bash
 Skipping a deployment with the pypi provider because a custom condition was not met